GlobalsDB/Challenges/2/antoshalee/README.txt

 Application may be extended for more deeper analysis of user activity for egronomics improvement.
 Save combinations of clicked elements for UI usability improvement.(Group most often clicked elements together).
 Also, it would be perfect to allow to replay recorded clickstream sessions, on client, for testing purposes for example.
 Like selenium.

-Installation
+Installation:
 1. Install GlobalsDB
-Set the following environment variables
+Set the following environment variables:
 GLOBALS_HOME - Pathname of the root of the Globals installation (e.g. C:\Globals\)
 PATH - Must include %GLOBALS_HOME%\bin
 CLASSPATH - Must include %GLOBALS_HOME%\dev\java\lib\JDK16\globalsdb.jar